Hillbilly Elegy: A Memoir of a Family and Culture in Crisis by J.D. Vance tells at least three different stories.

 Trump: Tribune of Poor White People - Rod Dreher interviews J. D. Vance.

-Top photograph: Middletown, Ohio, where J.D.
+Top photograph by David Cooper: Middletown, Ohio, where J.D.
 Vance was born and raised.